-Strategic decisions are required in warehouses, distribution centers which transportation modes should be used.
-If the overall company objectives identify the use of more third party subcontracting, the company may strategically decide to use third-party logistics companies in the supply chain.
+Strategic decisions are required in warehouses, distribution centers, and determining which transportation modes should be used.
+If the overall company objectives identify the use of more third-party subcontracting, the company may strategically decide to use third-party logistics companies in the supply chain.

 These high-level decisions can be refined, as required, to the specific needs of the company at the lower levels which allow for tactical and operational supply chain decisions to be made.

 The primary and overriding goal of any supply chain is to make sure a company is delivering the orders its customers want when its customers want those orders—and accomplish this by spending as little money as possible.
 Only by lowering costs and improving performance can a supply chain be truly optimized.